How to Manage Revenue Recognition in Salesforce | With Examples

 How to Create Product Schedules in Salesforce

-You can enable users to create product schedules that support revenue recognition reporting in Salesforce in three ways.
+You can enable users to create product schedules through three main options:

 Standard product schedules.
 The standard product schedules functionality hasn't changed much since I began deploying Salesforce in 2003, and it's challenging and cumbersome.
 For example, when the opportunity close date shifts, salespeople must drill into each product and manually adjust the schedules.
 They often don't do this, so your revenue recognition report quickly becomes inaccurate.
 On the other hand, it's a standard feature included with your Salesforce license fee.

 Salesforce Billing and CPQ.
-The Salesforce Billing option is a credible solution if you have a large and complex operation with sophisticated product management and revenue recognition needs.
+The Salesforce Billing option is a credible solution for those with large and complex operations that require sophisticated product management and revenue recognition capabilities.
 Significant resources (human and financial) are necessary for successful implementation, along with robust project management and the discipline and willingness to re-engineer your processes.
-Many companies have successfully implemented Salesforce Billing and CPQ, but it’s not a journey you should embark on lightly.
+Many companies have successfully implemented Salesforce Billing and CPQ, but it's not a journey you should embark on lightly.

-Next, let’s look at a straightforward revenue recognition example using a straight-line profile.
-Then, I’ll show you how to manage more complex revenue recognition scenarios.
+Next, let's examine a straightforward revenue recognition example using a straight-line method.
+Then, I'll show you how to manage more complex revenue recognition scenarios.

 Tracking Straight-line Revenue Recognition in Salesforce